evitiska/TMDB-API-test/README.md

 ## 3. Run Tests using GitHub Actions
 This repo is configured to run tests using GitHub Actions.

-* Option 1: Push a New Commit to `main`
+* Option 1: Push a new commit to `main`
-* Option 2: Manually Trigger a Workflow:
+* Option 2: Manually trigger a workflow run:
   * Navigate to GitHub → Actions tab
-  * Select the workflow and trigger it manually if needed
+  * Select the workflow and trigger it manually for a given branch